Pricing

 • 5.
 Post-op Remarks

-Treatment of Squamous Cell Carcinoma from the Posterior Maxilla with Obturator Placement and Ipsilateral Neck Dissection
+Treatment of Squamous Cell Carcinoma from Posterior Maxilla with Wide Local Excision of the Tumor and Total Alveolectomy, Reconstruction with Buccal Fat Pad Advancement, Placement of Surgical Obturator, and an Ipsilateral Supraomohyoid Neck Dissection

 Daniel Oreadi, DMD